Common snook

-The common snook (Centropomus undecimalis) is a species of marine fish in the family Centropomidae of the order Perciformes.
+The common snook (Centropomus undecimalis) is a species of marine fish in the family Centropomidae of the order Carangiformes.
 The common snook is also known as the sergeant fish or robalo.
 It was originally assigned to the sciaenid genus Sciaena; Sciaena undecimradiatus and Centropomus undecimradiatus are obsolete synonyms for the species.

 One of the largest snooks, C. undecimalis grows to a maximum overall length of 140 cm.
 The common length is 50 cm.
 The IGFA world record is 24.32 kg caught in Parismina Ranch, Costa Rica, by Rafael Montalvo.
 Of typical centropomid form, it possesses drab coloration except for a distinctive black lateral line.
 It can also have bright yellow pelvic and caudal fins, especially during spawn.

 General ecology

 Reproductive ecology

 The common snook is a protandric hermaphrodite fish species.
 Its spawning season spans from April to October.
 The peak spawning occurs during July and August.
 Spawning typically occurs in near-shore waters with high salinities.
 Following the spawning period, the juveniles then migrate to the brackish waters of the nearby estuarine environments.
 When these juveniles mature, they return to the higher-salinity waters of the open ocean to join the breeding population.